 George Harrison was at Keith Richards’ house just prior to Jagger and Richards’ infamous 1967 drug bust.

 Jagger and Richards attended several Beatles recording sessions, including the legendary orchestral overdub of the group’s “A Day In The Life” track.

 In 1967, the Stones’ late co-founder Brian Jones played saxophone on the Beatles’ “You Know My Name (Look Up The Number), which was eventually released in 1970 as the B-side to “Let It Be.”

-Lennon and McCartney contributed backing vocals to the Stones’ 1967 single “We Love You,” and Jagger returned the favor by attending the “All You Need Is Love” global satellite broadcast.
+Lennon and McCartney contributed backing vocals to the Stones’ 1967 single “We Love You,” and Jagger returned the favour by attending the “All You Need Is Love” global satellite broadcast.

 John Lennon made his first-ever solo appearance at the Stones’ December 1968 taping of their Rock And Roll Circus, performing “Yer Blues” with the makeshift band called the Plastic Mac, which included Keith Richards on bass, Eric Clapton on lead guitar, and the Jimi Hendrix Experience’s Mitch Mitchell on drums.
 For a brief time in 1969, the two bands shared a manager, the American-born accountant Allen Klein.

 In July 1969, Paul and Linda McCartney, who was once romantically linked to Jagger, attended the Stones’ comeback gig at London’s Hyde Park.
 It was at that show that the Stones premiered their new single “Honky Tonk Women,” which was rumoured to be inspired in part by Linda, who according to legend was “the divorcee in New York City.”

 In 1971, both McCartney and Ringo Starr — who were not on speaking terms — attended Mick and Bianca Jagger’s wedding in St. Tropez.